pssolanki111/polygon/docs/Async-Streaming.rst

 Not specifying a list of symbols results in the action being applied to ``ALL`` tickers in that service.
 Note that either of ``[]``, ``None``, ``['*']`` or ``'all'`` as value of symbols would also results in ALL tickers.

-The library allows specifying a string as for symbol argument, but only do that if you have the absolute need to.
+The library allows specifying a string for symbol argument (that string is sent exactly as it is without processing), but only do that if you have the absolute need to.
 Most people should just specify a list.
 Note that a list of single ticker is accepted.

 **Options and Crypto stream endpoints expect prefixes ``O:, X:`` respectively in front of every ticker.
 The library handles this for you** so you can pass symbols with or without those prefixes.